Select Page

 The Challenge

-To create an intuitive, real-time control system for a 4-DOF robotic arm that could mimic the nuanced movements of a human hand.
-This required building a bridge between multiple hardware and software components, translating human gestures into precise servo commands, and effectively managing noisy sensor data.
+The challenge was to develop an intuitive, real-time control system for a 4-DOF robot arm capable of mimicking the movements of a human hand.
+This process involved integrating multiple hardware and software components, accurately translating human gestures into servo commands, and addressing the challenge of managing noisy sensor data.

 Leap Motion ‘Pick and Place’ Demo